-The Front Assist Monitoring System has certain physical limitations inherent in the system.
+Front Assist has certain physical limitations inherent in the system.
 Thus, in certain circumstances some of the system's reactions may be inopportune or be delayed from the driver's standpoint.
 So pay attention in order to intervene if necessary.

-The following conditions may cause the Front Assist Monitoring System not to react or do so too late:
+The following conditions may cause Front Assist not to react or to do so too late:

 - On taking tight bends.

 - Pressing the accelerator all the way down.

 - If the Front Assist is switched off or damaged.

 - If the ASR has been manually disconnected.

 - If the ESC is controlling.

 - If several brake lights of the vehicle or electrically connected trailer are damaged.

 - If the radar sensor is dirty or covered.

 - If there are metal objects, e.g. rails on the road or sheets used in road works.

 - If the vehicle is reversing.

 - If the vehicle over-accelerates.

 - In case of snow or heavy rain.

 - In case of narrow vehicles, such as motorbikes.

 - Misaligned vehicles.

 - Vehicles crossing the other's path.

+- Vehicles approaching in the opposite direction.